 - It has been left to the aftermarket workshops to educate motorists about lubrication disciplines, because it's in the aftermarket workshops where the follies of ignoring service intervals are revealed in all their black, congested horror - Owner manuals stipulate that the engine oil be changed at recommended intervals. - Maintenance Schedule for Severe Driving Conditions If you primarily drive your vehicle under one or more of the conditions listed below, please follow the "Maintenance Under Severe Driving Conditions" schedule.
-A: Driving in dusty conditions B: Repeatedly driving short distances Crowing a trailer or caravan D: Extensive idling E: Driving in extremely adverse weather conditions or in areas where ambient temperatures are either extremely low or extremely high F: Driving in nextremely adverse weather conditions or in areas where ambient temperatures are either extremely low or extremely high F: Driving in areas which are high in salt or other corrosive materials H: Driving on rough and/or muddy roads or in the desert I: Vriving with frequent use of brakes J: Frequent driving in water - K: Sustained high speed driving - L: Repeated short journeys, cold engine at low temperature M: Low speed driving (Average speed < 30 km/h)
+A: Driving in dusty conditions B: Repeatedly driving short distances C: Towing a trailer or caravan D: Extensive idling E: Driving in extremely adverse weather conditions or in areas where ambient temperatures are either extremely low or extremely high F: Driving in high humidity or mountainous areas G: Driving in areas which are high in salt or other corrosive ma H: Driving on rough and/or muddy roads or in the desert Driving with frequent use of brakes Frequent driving in water - Sustained high speed driving - L: Repeated short journeys, cold engine at low temperature M: Low speed driving (Average speed < 30 km/h)